Nginx Hosting: Which Brand Is Best For Your Site In 2018?⚙ Filter Results

 Users of NGINX

 The majority of Nginx users are working on the world's top websites, including Wikipedia, Netflix, Dropbox, Groupon, and WordPress.com.

 Nginx vs Apache

-- If your website gets busier, Nginx will probably scale up more efficiently than Apache
+- Nginx will probably scale up more efficiently than Apache

 - When Apache gets overloaded, it runs out of RAM and starts using swapfiles, slowing everything down.
 You won't get that slowdown with Nginx

 - Apache refuses requests when it starts to struggle